By Kingfisher Visitor Guides

 Ice hockey has been a big hit in East Yorkshire since the advent of the Humberside Seahawks in the 1980s.
-After a couple of name changes the team now competes in the English Premier Ice Hockey League as the Hull Pirates with a season stretching from September until March and home games played at the Hull Arena.
+After a couple of name changes the team now competes in the National Ice Hockey League as the Hull Pirates with a season stretching from September until March and home games played at the Hull Arena.

-Ordinarily the timing of the football season from August until May with Super League running from February until September or October means that the city of Hull hosts top class sport year-round
+Ordinarily the timing of the football season from August until May with Super League running from February until September or October means that the city of Hull hosts top-class sport year-round

 Thrilling flat racing

 Yorkshire haven’t played a competitive cricket match in the East Riding since the 1980s but they are still regular visitors to Scarborough and county players often feature for Hull and their opponents in Yorkshire League games played at YPI.
 Local league cricket can be found across the county.
 Hull Zingari, founded in 1875, is one of the oldest clubs.
-Sewerby, perched on the cliff top just north of Bridlington, is without doubt the most spectacular, with panoramic views of the coastline heading down to Spurn Point.
+Sewerby, perched on the clifftop just north of Bridlington, is without doubt the most spectacular, with panoramic views of the coastline heading down to Spurn Point.

 The highlight of a sporting summer in East Yorkshire is to be found on the Westwood, where Beverley Racecourse presents a programme of thrilling flat racing with a season which starts in April and runs until September.
 It’s a varied calendar with weekday and weekend afternoons, evening meetings and special-themed events.

-The racecourse shares the Westwood with one of East Yorkshire’s most scenic golf courses and there is no shortage of other top quality clubs in the county.
+The racecourse shares the Westwood with one of East Yorkshire’s most scenic golf courses and there is no shortage of other top-quality clubs in the county.
 Hull Golf Club at Kirk Ella is one of the venues for the Trilby Tour, which is featured on Sky Sports.
-In total the East Riding Union of Golf Clubs has a membership of 25 courses spread across the county and offering high quality facilities for all levels of ability.
+In total the East Riding Union of Golf Clubs has a membership of 25 courses spread across the county and offering high-quality facilities for all levels of ability.